ScalHive/Interview-Tasks/Middle_level_positions/Scala_Software_Engineer/README.md

-# Scala Software Engineer
+# Middle Scala Software Engineer

 ## What will you do:
-- Solve complex problems using the most appropriate polyglot architecture
-- Ensure building and implementing of information and communication technologies applications.
-- Collaboratively works with customer support team to resolve or diagnose defects
+- Candidate will work in agile environment.
-- Conduct review and verification of business and software requirements
+- Conduct automated testing of the software
+- Deliver high quality solutions in tight timeframes to meet demanding customer requirements
-- Develop software and application to meet business requirements
+- Work closely with business and other IT units to gather and understand requirements
-- Conduct automated testing on the software or application
-- Prepare and develop high-quality system solutions
+- Contribute to software and architectural design decisions
+- Contribute to a robust automated test suite to work in a continuous integration continuous deployment environment
+- Become involved in the internal DevOps and Scala guilds, building relationships with other developers and identifying implementing best practices
+- Building systems that can query large volumes of data

 ## Requirements:
+- Scala at very good level
+- Very good skills in general programming knowledge
+- Asynchronous programming experience (threads, Actors)
+- Version control systems (Git is mandatory one)
+- Understanding Algorithms and Data Structures
+- Understanding of OO programming concepts
-- An understanding of strongly-typed functional programming principles in Scala or Haskell
+- Understanding of Functional programming
+- Experience in developing software in an Agile environment
-- Demonstrable understanding of high-quality coding and testing practices
+- Knowledge of relational and non-relational database systems
-- Building the project in SBT
+- Experience with Docker
+- Experience with RESTful services

 ## Nice to have:
-- Good knowledge of Play, Akka, SQL/NoSQL
+- Experience with Akka framework
+- Experience with the Play Framework
+- Experience with Slick framework
+- Experience with Kafka or another event streaming pipeline
+- Understanding of Big Data technology stack
-- Experience in working with databases in an  asynchronous environment
+- Experience in Agile/Scrum methodologies of software development
+- Interest in Big Data, Machine Learning, Blockchain
-- Experience in working with Spark and Kafka
+- Experience in Implementation of APIs for integration with internal and external systems
-- Experience in GIT
+- Experience building scalable, distributed applications in Scala and Java

-- Contributions to the technical community, either through blogs, internal workshops, meetups or conferences.
+## Soft skills
+- Strong problem solving skills & ability to learn in a fast paced environment
+- Interest in the latest programming trends such as functional and reactive programming
+- Strong work ethic
+- Communication skills

 ## Expertise and priority verticals are: